Citrobacter freundii: Cell morphology and features

-C. freundii has an aggressive adherence pattern that has been found in the cells of goats, which has been shown to play a role in its pathogenicity; although, this is not a guarantee of infection.
+Citrobacter freundii has an aggressive adherence pattern that has been found in the cells of goats, which has been shown to play a role in its pathogenicity; although, this is not a guarantee of infection.

 Biofilm formation plays a major role in the infection rates of C. freundii demonstrating different modes of infection that include not only adherence, but also biofilm formation at room temperature.
 Strong biofilm adherence can also lead to a reservoir for resistance in antimicrobial genes, meaning that even though adherence is not directly causing infection in these cases, adherence is creating resistance.

-Large biofilms are formed at 25°C by non-cytotoxic multidrug resistant strains of C. freundii which form as a result of adherence in an aggregative pattern to colon epithelial cells.
+Large biofilms are formed at 25 °C by non-cytotoxic multidrug resistant strains of C. freundii which form as a result of adherence in an aggregative pattern to colon epithelial cells.
 Through using transmission electron microscopy, it was found that strains which are aggregative do not have any fimbriae that are visible on the surface.
 Expression of the fimbriae to form biofilms can be regulated by temperature, similar to those in some Enterobacteriales.
 Biofilm formation rates have been shown to be relatively low, but after growth at room temperature, more C. freundii strains are shown to create strong biofilms which aid in the persistence of this strain in hospital-like environments.
 This suggests that these strains use a strategy different from others to succeed when it comes to the disease's success and persistence in the host.
 This demonstrates that the formation of biofilms can be influenced very strongly by differing temperatures.

+Relation to cancer

+Citrobacter freundii along with other members of Enterobacterales (as well as members of Pseudomonadales) has been noted as bacteria that can be found naturally inside tumors.
+Further, this intratumor microbiota has been associated with metabolically driven chemotherapeutic resistance of certain cancers.
+Specifically, C. freundii has been found in the microbiota of pancreatic cancers, and it has been determined that it can drive chemotherapeutic resistance to 5-Fluorouracil via metabolic enzyme activity, thus rendering the chemotherapeutic agent inactive as metabolic by-products.
+The enzyme responsible for this, preTA, is a bacterial equivalent of the human enzyme Dihydropyrimidine dehydrogenase (DPD), which can be inhibited by drugs such as Gimeracil.